Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_webform.md

 * Label display: select "Above" [can be changed later]

 **Placeholder**
-* Supply message (optional): ì-- Put your input here. --î
+* Supply message (optional): ‚Äú-- Put your input here. --‚Äù

 [Other options may be left blank for now.]